First in an occasional series on the W.J. Moore panoramic photographs.

 Providing public access to photographs this large is awkward and may result in damage to the originals.
 Most of these are tightly rolled negatives, which are difficult to view properly.
 Giving access through digital files is safer and faster.

-To see all the Moore panoramic photographs we’ve digitized, you can search for Photographs on our website.
-To find only these images, search for the Photographer “Moore, W J” and the Subject “Panoramic photographs”, and select Digitized Photographs, like this:
+To see all the Moore panoramic photographs we’ve digitized and download hi-resolution copies, you can use our online search.
+To find only these images, search for “Moore” in Name Access Points and “Panoramic” in Subject Access Points, like this:

 The selected images include: